Qurrathulaain/DATA_ANALYSIS_SQL/README.md

 ```
 ![Top paying skills](https://github.com/Qurrathulaain/DATA_ANALYSIS_SQL/blob/main/assets/Toppayingskills.png)

-*Table.Top paying skills with their associated salaries for data analyst role.*
+*Table 1.Top paying skills with their associated salaries for data analyst role.*

 ### 5.Optimal skills to learn for the data analyst role.
 In this final query i have combined insights from demand and salary data,to find the skills that are both in high demand and have high salaries, offering a strategic focus for skill development.